asitgithub/Capastone_CreditCardFraudDetection/README.md

 For many banks, retaining their high-profitable customers is the number one business goal.
 Banking fraud, however, poses a significant threat to this goal for different banks.
 In terms of incurring substantial financial losses, losing trust and credibility, banking fraud is an issue concerning both banks and customers alike.
 In this capstone, your task is to predict fraudulent credit card transactions with the help of machine learning models.
 You will analyse customer-level data and handle class imbalances present in the data set, along with performing model selection and hyperparameter tuning.

 ## Project Overview
 The Credit Card Fraud Detection project aims to predict fraudulent credit card transactions using machine learning models.
-The project addresses the challenge of highly imbalanced data, where fraudulent transactions are a small fraction of the total transactions.
+The data set is taken from the Kaggle website and has a total of 2,84,807 transactions; out of these, 492 are fraudulent.
+Since the data set is highly imbalanced, it needs to be handled before model building.The project addresses the challenge of highly imbalanced data, where fraudulent transactions are a small fraction of the total transactions.

 ## Project Structure
 ```